miss-mad/birds-eye-for-business/README.md

  * Change the printed console tables to show more column information, sometimes combined with other tables.
  * Make the department, role and employee lists dynamic within inquirer so that once one is added, the list next presented is the most recent list with the new additions.
  * Remove the (index) column from the printed data tables with console.table just to make it prettier.
- * Add the bonus features like more updates, deleting data, and sorting the column views
+ * Add the bonus features like more updates, deleting data, and sorting the column views.

 ## Usage